 Margin level = (equity / used margin) x 100

 For example, let’s say a trader places $10,000 in a forex account and opens two forex trades.
 The broker requires a margin of $2,500 to keep these two positions open, so the used margin is $2,500.
 In this scenario, the margin level is ($10,000 / $2,500) x 100 = 400%.
 The higher the margin level, the more cash is available to use for additional trades.
 When the margin level drops to 100%, all available margin is in use and therefore, no further trades can be placed by the trader.

-Paying attention to margin level is extremely important as it enables a trader to see if he has enough funds available in his forex account to open new positions.
+Paying attention to margin level is extremely important as it enables a trader to see if they have enough funds available in their forex account to open new positions.
 The minimum amount of equity that must be kept in a trader’s account in order to keep their positions open is referred to as maintenance margin.
 Many forex brokers require a minimum maintenance margin level of 100%.

 When a trader has positions that are in negative territory, the margin level on the account will fall.
 If a trader’s margin level falls below 100%, it means that the amount of money in the account can no longer cover the trader’s margin requirements.
 The trader’s equity has fallen below the used margin.
 In this scenario, a broker will generally request that the trader’s equity is topped up, and the trader will receive a margin call.
 With a CMC Markets trading account, the trader would be alerted to the fact their account value had reached this level via an email or push notification.

 When this happens, if the trader fails to fund their account some or all of the trader’s open positions may be liquidated.
-Traders should avoid margin calls at all costs, as a margin call will lock in the trader’s losses.
+Traders should avoid margin calls at all costs.
 Margin calls can be avoided by monitoring margin level on a regular basis, using stop-loss orders on each trade to manage losses and keeping your account adequately funded.